redeboer/bossdoc/docs/index.md

    _(These pages have not yet been written.)_
    ```

-4. {doc}`Tips, Tricks, and Troubleshooting <appendices/tips/>`.
-These pages are
+4. {doc}`Tips, Tricks, and Troubleshooting <appendices>`.
+These pages are used
-   used to collect problems that are frequently encountered when working with
+   to collect problems that are frequently encountered when working with BOSS.
-   BOSS.
-As such, these notes are useful no matter your level. _New suggestions
+   As such, these notes are useful no matter your level. _New suggestions are
-   are most welcome!_
+   most welcome!_

 ```{toctree}
 ---